whdinata/mestara-034cd/index.md

     features:
       - title: Mestara Mentorship
         subtitle: >-
-          21 selected mentees from different cities, universities and backgrounds will take part in 6-week intensive personal development program.
+          Selected mentees from different cities, universities and backgrounds will take part in 6-week intensive personal development program.
         content: "Our intensive program is for selected new graduates, helping them to achieve their full potential."